The YMA has an experimental Waqf Project in its farm in Garissa.

 2. Firewood – wild trees can be harvested for firewood, which is a necessity among the poor as affordable fuel for cooking and heating.
 This is not an income generating project, but is freely distributed amongst the poor and also needy institutions.

-4. Mangoes – this project is still in its development stage as more trees are required before it can become profitable.
+4. Mangoes – this project is still in its developmental stage as more trees are required before it can become profitable.

 Once our research stage is completed, we will look into the development of the farm on a larger scale to try to create jobs, reduce food costs at the orphanage, reduce food costs for food aid and generate income.

-Further to the farm, other development projects are also being looked into i.e. brick-making, house construction, recycling, processing etc. However, these are only in research stages.
+Further to the farm, other development projects are also being looked into i.e. brick-making, house construction, recycling, processing etc. However, these are only in the research stage.